 What are the environmental labels the Swan and the Flower about?

 The Swan is the official Nordic environmental label.
 The Swan was established by the Nordic Council of Ministers in 1989 and Denmark joined the scheme in 1997.
 The EU Flower is the official European environmental label.
 The Flower was established in 1992 by the EU Commission and Denmark took part from the beginning.

 The labels aim to make it simple for consumers and others to choose between the environmentally best performing products and services with the result that the labels contribute to reducing the collective environmental impacts of the products.
 For this reason, the environmental labels address the whole life cycle of the products as well as the various environmental problems, which are applicable.
 The Swan and the Flower can be found on more than 13.000 different products and services – ranging from sope, detergent, household paper, toys, building products, power-devices and furniture to labelled services such as cleaning, printing and hotels.

-With a life cycle assessment, you can document and explain how your product or service influences the environment.
+Document and explain how your product or service impacts the environment.

 Green business models

 Innovation in green business models can become real, sustainable and successful solutions.

 Climate- and CO2-based documentation, so you can document your company's environmental impact.